electricimp/Salesforce/examples/SmartRefrigerator/EnvTailInstructions.md

 Go to the Electric Imp IDE and select your device from the sidebar for the final setup steps.

 - Hit **Build and Run** to save and launch the code
-- Click on the agent url (at the top of the agent coding window) to launch the log in page
+- Click on the agent url to launch the log in page
 - Log into salesforce

 ![IDE Screenshot](http://i.imgur.com/epCLa2O.png)